 The process is reversed in this app.
 Users specify an investment objective, which is an amount they wish to accumulate over a specified period.
 The app then proposes several possibilities, and users can contribute monthly to that aim.

 This investing strategy eliminates the difficulty of selecting individual investments, therefore the app must earn the user’s trust along the route.
 Users could theoretically lose a lot of money if they misinterpret even fundamental aspects.

-Despite the abundance of options, the endeavour to make the app fun and engaging have to be considered throughout the entire process.
-This emphasised the importance of visual appeal and ease of use in establishing trust.
+Despite the abundance of options, the endeavor to make the app fun and engaging have to be considered throughout the entire process.
+This emphasized the importance of visual appeal and ease of use in establishing trust.

 FinTech Apps Do Not Have to Be Uninteresting

-During the comparative examination of competing for finance apps, it became evident that the majority of them had uninviting colour palettes and experiences.
+During the comparative examination of competing for finance apps, it became evident that the majority of them had uninviting color palettes and experiences.

 Being overwhelmed with information when learning anything new can be daunting, which is why most users abandon their studies before they even begin.

-It’s not about flat colour palettes and non-skeuomorphic buttons when it comes to minimalism in design; it’s about how information is organised and the cognitive burden required to use the supplied features.
+It’s not about flat color palettes and non-skeuomorphic buttons when it comes to minimalism in design; it’s about how information is organized and the cognitive burden required to use the supplied features.

 Hence, made a deliberate effort to keep things simple, both in terms of process and interaction, because investing is difficult enough.
 As a result, the visual style was drastically distinct from previous FinTech tools.